CERAWEEK-Trinidad seeks US license for BP gas project shared with Venezuela | Headlines

 Minister Stuart Young said he hopes Washington will grant the license for Manakin-Cocuina this year, similar to a 2023 authorization it extended to the Dragon gas project in Venezuela, which is being planned by Shell and Trinidad's National Gas Company (NGC).
 "The government of Trinidad and Tobago is dealing with the government of Venezuela, and bringing BP along, as we did with Shell.
 So there is a precedent, a template for getting it done.
 And we have seen very, very fast progress and very productive progress," he told Reuters on the sidelines of the CERAWeek conference in Houston.

-BP did not have an immediate comment.
+BP declined to comment on government to government matters.
 The U.S. license for Dragon is set to expire in October next year, so talks for a possible extension are already taking place, Young said.

 Shell and NGC have started preparations for Dragon's pre-FEED (Front-End Engineering and Design), a pivotal stage to ensures economical feasibility.
 Trinidad's government expects Shell will be ready to make a final investment decision on that project next year, Young said.